zeal18/transform/docs/source/index.rst

   // User(10, "xyz@example.com", "Broadway", 123123123L)

-Read :ref:`Getting started with patchers` to learn more about Chimney's patchers.
+Read :ref:`Getting started with patchers` to learn more about The Transform's patchers.

-Chimney's features
+The Transform's features
 ------------------

-Chimney uses Scala macros to give you:
+The Transform uses Scala macros to give you:

 - type-safety at compile-time
 - fast generated code, almost equivalent to hand-written version